vibhaas/vibhaas.github.io/_tabs/about.md

 ## About this website

+> This is the personal blog of Vibhaas Srivastava (@accord).
+Topics: Programming, B.Tech., Essays, AI/ML, Philosophy, Anime.

 This website was created using the [Chirpy theme for Jekyll](https://github.com/cotes2020/jekyll-theme-chirpy), with some amount of custom modifications.
 It runs on [Github Pages](https://pages.github.com/).
 In the future, I plan to rewrite this website from scratch.